 Which might explain why Bosnia hasn’t volunteered itself.

-Many Bosnians should logically be sympathetic to what Syrians are going through right now.
 Though a plurality of Bosnians are Muslim, her territory is divided between a Muslim Bosniak-Croat federation and a Bosnian Serb republic.
 The country’s government is additionally headed by a three-person Presidency, each representing one of the country’s three “constituent nations,” Catholic, Eastern Orthodox and Muslim.
 Demographics is a very sensitive question, and the suggestion of moving in significant numbers of Muslims might be seen as a threat.

 But perhaps the country’s already divided governmental structure, which apportions power to ethnic and religious communities, would make the idea of accepting Syrian refugees far less challenging than it is in other European countries fearful of newcomers and unfamiliar faiths.

 If Bosnia doesn’t work out, why not Albania?
 Unlike Bosnia, Albania has an outright majority Muslim population.
 Albania isn’t saddled with Bosnia’s riven government, nor its demographic considerations, which might mean Albania could absorb greater numbers of refugees.
 The country is already a NATO member, and unlike Bosnia, an official European Union candidate as of 2014.
 Like Bosnia, Albania shares a very long history inside the Ottoman Empire.
 Like Bosnia, Albania is a country with high human development indicators, but a weak economy.